bernardphp/bernard/README.md

 $ composer require henrikbjorn/bernard:dev-master
 ```

+Also one of `predis/predis` or the PECL phpredis extension must be installed.

 ### Examples

 In the `example` directory there are two examples of running Bernard. `producer.php` will